jdtaylor7/workflow/README.md

 automatically and with minimal confirmation prompts.
 Proceed with caution and please read through the playbooks yourself before using them.***

-1. Navigate to this repo's Ansible directory (required): `cd ansible`
+1. Navigate to this repo's Ansible directory: `cd ansible`
-2. Run the installation script: `sudo install_environment.sh`
+2. Run the installation script (with `sudo` since packages are being installed): `sudo install_environment.sh`

 AUR packages are not installed automatically as this would be a security vulnerability.